isakro/shoredate/paper/paper.md

 estimate of the likely elevation of the sites above sea-level when they were in use, the method for shoreline dating implemented in the package was recently published in @roalkvam2023.
-No open-source software with which to perform shoreline dating exists.
-The only closed-source software available is `sealev` from the University of Tromsø, Tromsø Geophysical Observatory [<https://www.tgo.uit.no/sealev/>, see @moller2003], which provides non-probabilistic point estimates of shoreline dates based on data last updated in 2002.
+No open-source software with which to perform shoreline dating currently exists.
+The only closed-source software available is `sealev` from the University of Tromsø, Tromsø Geophysical Observatory [<https://www.tgo.uit.no/sealev/>, see @moller2003], which can provide non-probabilistic point estimates of shoreline dates based on data last updated in 2002.

 `shoredate` is aimed at providing researchers and students dealing with the coastal Stone Age of the region with tools for